ojknox/Todo-list/README.md

 # To do list

-In this project I created a to do list from scratch using React.
-This was a project I worked on outside of any of the online courses I was doing.
+This is a project I created to practice my React skills.
+I worked on this project outside of the online courses I was doing.

 ## Overview